In Vitro Optogenetics

 Two-color arrays are also available for alternating stimulation and inhibition.

 LAD Array Drivers

-The LAD1 and LAD4 drivers power our arrays.
+LAD1 and LAD4 drivers are used to power our arrays.
 Pulse intensity and timing can be directly controlled by an analog input.
 The LAD can also be set to deliver constant illumination.

 The LAD4 and LEDA4 allows you to split a 96 well plate into 4 sectors and illuminate each sector independently.